Assessment in Taught Courses

 (b) No additional information from the student shall be placed before the examiners.

-(c) Application must be made within four weeks from the release of the official results of examinations.
+(c) Application must be made within seven days from the release of the official results of examinations.

 (d) Payment of the prescribed fee must accompany the application.